basharast/Kodi-UWP-ARM/src/README.md

 This was based on `20230118-5715cb0ca6-dirty`, nothing was synced since commit `5715cb0ca6`.

-use compare tools such as
+use compare tools such as `WinMergeU` to get the exact changes I made

 ## Advice